vish210302/Customer-Churn-Project/README.md

 3. **API**: The `fast-api.py` script creates an API using the model created with train_model.py.
 This API takes customer data and returns the churn probability.
 4. **Automation**: Using Docker, the project is containerized and made executable through the `predict.py` script.
 This script takes customer data and calculates the churn probability.
 NOTE: The churn prediction value in streamlit app is being fetched from FastApi response.

+## Evaluation results:
+Obtained 79% accuracy using ANN model and 78% accuracy using CatBoost model

 ## Usage